rmholmes/rmholmes.github.io/_pages/cv.md

 of New South Wales.
 Taught first two weeks (6 hours of lectures) on an introduction to physical oceanography.
 Led a four day field trip project.
 Designed course assesment material.
+* 2019 __Guest lecturer__, CLIM3001: Climate Systems Science, Climate
+Change Research Centre, University of New South Wales.
+One 2hr lecture (Earth's energy balance), one 2hr tutorial (the El-Nino Southern Oscillation).
+* 2019 __Guest lecturer__, CLIM2001: Fundamentals of Atmospheric
+Science, Climate Change Research Centre, University of New South Wales.
+One 30 min lecture on Ocean Circulation and Modelling.
 * 2018 __Lecturer__, MATH5285-MATH3261-Fluids, Oceans & Climate,
 University of New South Wales.
 Two two-hour lectures on Rossby waves and baroclinic instability, one tutorial and office hours.